sys-bio/tellurium/README.md

 ### Install via pip (no front-end)
 [![PyPI version](https://badge.fury.io/py/tellurium.svg)](https://badge.fury.io/py/tellurium)

-Binary pip packages for Tellurium are available from PyPi and support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
+Binary pip packages for Tellurium are available from PyPI and support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
 Pip packages are tested on Fedora 22, Debian 8, Ubuntu 14.04, and Mac OS X 10.10.

 The latest package release can be installed via